CALLIO LAB, FINLAND

 Specialised knowledge, services

-Quality system for visitors and safe working environment down to 1.44 km.
+Quality system for visitors and a safe working environment down to 1.44 km.
 Large maintenance halls, restaurant, conferencing and social facilities on the main level at 1.4 km depth.
-Optical cable available at practically all levels in the mine.
+An optical cable is available at practically all levels in the mine.
 GSM telephone network at the main level (1.4 km).
-A state-of-the art microseismic monitoring network installed in the mine.
+A state-of-the-art microseismic monitoring network installed in the mine.